Quick Start

 -H 'content-type: application/json' \

-# 3. User clicks the magic-link URL from email; FE posts it back as the new wfs
+# 3. User clicks the magic-link URL from email; FE posts that token back as wfs

 curl -X POST http://localhost:3000/auth/trigger \